 Wyn Griffith, The Welsh (Penguin, 1950)

-I work at the Department of History and Classics at Swansea University where I teach courses on Modern Wales and sports history.
+I work at the Department of History at Swansea University where I teach courses on Modern Wales, post-1945 Britain and sports history.

 I’ve published various books and articles that look at popular sports, obscure sports, national identity, disasters and local government.
 Many of these articles can be downloaded from my academia.edu profile.
 The article on the history of pigeon racing is my favourite but I’m also quite proud of one about the history of the M4.
 It’s more interesting than it might sound.